 - USA Cycling Domestic Elite teams that register with USA Cycling for the purpose of competing in NRC races

 - The Chief Referee(s) for all NRC races will be assigned by USA Cycling, and will be at least a National Commissaire.
 USA Cycling will cover the fees, per diem, and travel expenses of the Chief Referee(s) assigned by USA Cycling.
-The race director will cover housing of the Chief Referee(s) and the fees and expenses of the other officials.
+The race organizer will cover housing of the Chief Referee(s) and the fees and expenses of the other officials.
 In a situation where a stage race is NRC status for both men and women, USA Cycling will assign both the men’s Chief Referee (CR) and the women’s Chief Referee (CR) and cover fees and travel for both.

 - When the race is both an NRC race and UCI race, USA Cycling will assign the entire crew.
 The Chief Referee will usually be assigned and paid by the UCI.

 - For stage races, if both the men’s race and women’s race is on the NRC, a separate CR and CJ must be assigned to handle the women’s event, with the same minimum rank of officials for those two positions.
 If the race includes a series of local categories as well, enough extra officials must be assigned to allow the NRC crews to concentrate on the NRC.
-Omniums and single-day road races may also have to follow this guideline depending on the nature of the event.
+Omniums and single day road races may also have to follow this guideline depending on the nature of the event.

 - Officials assigned by USA Cycling are paid according to the Schedule of Fees for UCI/National Championship races.
 All other officials are paid according to the Schedule of Fees for Top Tier Calendar races.

 - Any overtime fees of the Chief Referee(s) due to working any non-NRC events on the schedule will be the responsibility of the Race Director.